trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

 This type is included on all smart contract storages to track the proxy address and the last contract version.
-It is used to block old smart contract instances to be called, and check who can call who
+It is used to block old smart contract instances to be called, and check who can call who.

-6. Get back to `pokeGame.jsligo` and import this file on first line
+6. Get back to `pokeGame.jsligo` and import this file on first line.

 ```ligolang
 #import "./tzip18.jsligo" "TZIP18"
 ```

-7. Add the type on the storage definition
+7. Add the type on the storage definition.

 ```ligolang
 export type storage = {